codalogic/exodep/README.md

 # Configuration

 The operation of `exodep.py` is configured using configuration files.
 The configuration file to use can be specified on the command line.

 If no configuration file is specified, the default usage scenario, `exodep.py` will interpret the contents of the file named `mydeps.exodep`.

-If that is not present it will look for a file called `exodep-imports/mydeps.exodep`.
-If that is also not present it will interpret all the config files it finds by globbing `exodep-imports/*.exodep`.
+If `mydeps.exodep` is not present it will look for a file called `exodep-imports/mydeps.exodep`.

+If that is also not present it will look for a file called `exodep-imports/__init.exodep`.
+If the init file is found it will process it and then interpret all the `exodep` config files it finds by globbing `exodep-imports/*.exodep` using the context created by processing `exodep-imports/__init.exodep`.
+This allows simple customisation of the behaviour of imported `exodep` files without having to edit them.

+If `exodep-imports/__init.exodep` is not found then it will interpret all the config files it finds by globbing `exodep-imports/*.exodep`.

+# Configuration file format

 Exodep configuration files are line oriented.
 Each command must be on its own line.
 The various commands are documented below.